Take a pin to your ego.

 Gestapo?
 The Gestapo, the Nazi secret police, exerted a torturous and murdering force over innocent men, women, and children.
 Their brutality was devoid of humanity.

-Her discomfort, in fact, seemed to fuel his rage.
+Her discomfort, in fact, seemed to annoy him, agitate him.
 He demanded that she apologize to him — and take responsibility for causing his fury: he said it was her fault.
 Perhaps what was most disturbing was that once he finished his self-absorbed rant, he was composed.
 He insisted she not ruin another outing with her “negativity”.
 He insisted she stop pouting, and “let it go”.
 They were, he reminded her, out for a relaxing lunch together.